martinpercu/vue-expense-controller/README.md

 - Create a new folder "Resume" into the components folder. (here will be the main part of the app).
 - Then In Resume folder create Index.vue.
 Add a template with the <main>
 - In the Layout.vue add in template 2 divs.
 One for the Resume and other for the History.
 Add divs with classes to looks fine.
 Of course add styles.
+- In the Layour.vue implement a onclick to show or not the history with v-show. ===> showHistory + boolean.